TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

 **Static site generator (www):** See [/www/README.md](/www/README.md) for configuration instructions.
 You can use static site generator e.g. for user guides, API documentation, or application website.

-**Custom provider:** If you cannot use Docker containers on your remote environments, you can customize the deployment with a custom provider.
+**Custom deployment:** If you cannot use Docker containers on your remote environments, you can customize the deployment.
 Instead of deploying the application as docker container images, you can, for example, deploy the application as WAR or EAR packages on a Java application server, or install everything directly on the remote host.
-You can enable the custom provider by setting `taito_provider=custom` in `scripts/taito/config/main.sh` and by implementing [custom deployment scripts](https://github.com/TaitoUnited/FULL-STACK-TEMPLATE/blob/master/scripts/custom-provider) yourself.
+You can enable the custom provider by setting `taito_provider=custom` (TODO: use taito_deployment_platforms instead) in `scripts/taito/config/main.sh` and by implementing [custom deployment scripts](https://github.com/TaitoUnited/FULL-STACK-TEMPLATE/blob/master/scripts/taito/deploy-custom) yourself.

 ## Kubernetes